Smart grids by country

+This is an article on smart grids by country.
 The term smart grid is most commonly defined as an electric grid that has been digitized to enable two way communication between producers and consumers.
 The objective of the smart grid is to update electricity infrastructure to include more advanced communication, control, and sensory technology with the hope of increasing communication between consumers and energy producers.
 The potential benefits from a smart grid include increased reliability, more efficient electricity use, better economics, and improved sustainability.
 The concept of a smart grid began to emerge in the early 2000s.
 Since then, many countries have been pursuing a smart grid.
 Each country has their own unique definition of a smart grid based on their own policies and objectives.
 Therefore, every country approaches achieving a smart grid a little different.
 Below is an overview of major smart grid legislation and projects in select countries.